- Honorary Research Associate

 - Email: firstname.lastname@example.org

-Lucy is a research associate in urban mobility working on the PEAK project.
+Lucy is a honorary research associate at the TSU.
+Prior to this she was a research associate in urban mobility working on the PEAK project.
 This is an interdisciplinary endeavour involving a team of postdoctoral researchers working across China, India, Colombia, South Africa and the UK with the aim to explore urban futures and to develop new ways of researching co-produced urban systems.

 Lucy completed her PhD in human geography at Cardiff University, Wales funded by ESRC Wales in 2018.
 It explored issues of rural/urban mobilities, urban governance, global and local design of mobility systems, commodity networks, poverty, wellbeing, gender, and development.
 Lucy has examined how transport solutions of the Global South are co-produced by social-material networks of international and local NGOs, donors, structures of governance and local users.